Bennotsi-MTG/Doomsday-Codex/limits/cmc_limits.md

 ## Summary

-1. There is always a winning line available
+1. There is often a winning line available despite facing hate
 2. Strong sideboarding is key to mitigating these issues
 3. Variable CMCs for your removal is advised to some extent